 Even after it was extensively available, lots of networks were not up to the required speed of 4G.
 4G LTE is a “fourth-generation long-term development”, capable of providing a safe and really quick web connection.
 Essentially, 4G is the predetermined standard for mobile network connections.
 4G LTE is the term given to the course which has to be followed to achieve those predefined requirements.

-5th Generation or the 5G
+5th Generation Or The 5G

 5G is a generation presently under advancement, that’s meant to improve on 4G.
 5G guarantees substantially faster data rates, greater connection density, much lower latency, among other enhancements.
 A few of the plans for 5G consist of device-to-device interaction, much better battery consumption, and enhanced general wireless coverage.
-The limit speed of 5G is aimed at being as quickly as 35.46 Gbps, which is over 35 times faster than 4G.
+Limit speed of 5G is aimed at being as quickly as 35.46 Gbps, which is over 35 times faster than 4G.